Khawabi: Early history

+Nizari Isma'ili fortress

-The Crusaders, who referred to the citadel as La Coible, acquired Khawabi from Ibn Hamid in 1111 and assigned its governorship to a local lord.
-However, author and expert in Ismaili studies, Peter Willey, writes that there is no evidence the Crusaders ever held it though they did refer to it as Coible and considered it an endangerment to their coastal mountain positions.
-A short time following the Nizari Ismailis' capture of Masyaf in 1141, they proceeded to conquer Khawabi.
-By the time the Ismailis' chief Rashid al-Din Sinan renovated the citadel into a formidable possession in 1160, Khawabi had developed into an Ismaili center.
+The Crusaders, who referred to the citadel as La Coible, acquired Khawabi from its owner, Ibn Hamid, in 1111 and assigned its governorship to a local lord.
+However, author and expert in Isma'ili studies, Peter Willey, notes that there is no evidence the Crusaders ever held it, though they did refer to it as Coible and considered it an endangerment to their coastal mountain positions.
+A short time following the Nizari Isma'ilis' capture of Masyaf in 1141, they proceeded to conquer Khawabi.
+By the time the Isma'ili chief Rashid al-Din Sinan renovated the citadel into a formidable possession in 1160, Khawabi had developed into an Isma'ili religious center.
 Part of Sinan's renovations included the construction of a tower at the citadel's entrance and the replacement of some walls.
-Khawabi became geo-strategically important for the Ismailis since it provided further defense for other Ismaili mountain fortresses to its southwest.
+Khawabi became geostrategically important for the Isma'ilis since it provided further defense for other Isma'ili mountain fortresses to its southwest.

-After the Ismailis assassinated Raymond, the eldest son of Bohemond IV, prince of Antioch at the Cathedral of Our Lady of Tortosa in Tartus, Bohemond and a reinforcement of Templars assaulted Khawabi in 1214.
-The Ismailis requested aid from the Ayyubid ruler of Aleppo, az-Zahir Ghazi, who in turn appealed to his rival and uncle al-Adil, the Ayyubid sultan of Egypt.
+After the Isma'ilis assassinated Raymond, the eldest son of Bohemond IV, prince of Antioch at the Cathedral of Our Lady of Tortosa in Tartus, Bohemond and a reinforcement of Templars assaulted Khawabi in 1214.
+The Isma'ilis requested aid from the Ayyubid ruler of Aleppo, az-Zahir Ghazi, who in turn appealed to his rival and uncle al-Adil, the Ayyubid sultan of Egypt.
 Az-Zahir's relief army was dealt a major setback when the Muslim force was nearly destroyed in a Crusader ambush at Jabal Bahra, on the approaches of Khawabi.
 However, after al-Adil's son, al-Mu'azzam of Damascus, launched several raids against Bohemond's district of Tripoli, destroying all of its villages, Bohemond was compelled to withdraw from Khawabi and issue an apology to az-Zahir.

+Mamluk period

-The Ismailis maintained their control over Khawabi until the beginning of the Mamluk era in Syria.
-In 1273 the Mamluk sultan Baibars annexed and destroyed the citadel.
+The Isma'ilis maintained their control over Khawabi until the beginning of Mamluk rule in Syria.
+In 1273 the Mamluk sultan Baybars annexed and destroyed the citadel.
 From that point on, although the Ismailis had continued to live in the area with limited autonomy under Mamluk rule, the dismantled fortress was no longer used for military purposes.
 The remainder of the castle's infrastructure was adapted for agricultural or domestic purposes.
-In 1484 the Mamluk sultan Qaitbay ended the tax on loom products, cattle slaughtering and shoe repairing for Khawabi and nearby al-Kahf.
+In 1484 the Mamluk sultan Qaytbay ended the tax on loom products, cattle slaughtering and shoe repairing for Khawabi and nearby al-Kahf.